helium/HIP/0052-iot-dao.md

 | 7    | 175.625B                     | 8.125B     | 21%                                                     | 59%                                              | 7%           | 7%              | 6%            |

-At launch of the IoT subnetwork, 2.5% of the total supply of IOT tokens (5B tokens) are issued and airdropped to oracles and hotspots on the existing IoT network.
+At launch of the IoT subnetwork, 2.5% of the total supply of IOT tokens (5B tokens) are issued and airdropped to oracles and Hotspots on the existing IoT network.
 This airdrop is intended to bootstrap the network, and is distributed to oracles and validators in the following proportion:

 Oracles: 50% of 5B tokens, distributed in proportion to HNT staked at the snapshot

-Hotspots: 50% of 5B tokens, distributed to all active hotspots (rewarded in the past 30 days) and not on the denylist at the time of snapshot
+Hotspots: 50% of 5B tokens, distributed to all active Hotspots (rewarded in the past 30 days) and not on the denylist at the time of snapshot

 At the end of a given epoch, the IoT subnetwork oracles relay start balance, current balance, and